rockettetsu1911/freemarket_sample_70a/README.md

 |telephone|string|null:false|

 ### Association
-- has_one :addresses ,dependent: :destroy
+- has_one :address ,dependent: :destroy
 - has_many :comments
 - has_many :items, dependent: :destroy
 - has_many :likes, dependent: :destroy